 Earn up to 15 university credit hours while completing your professional internship abroad.
 We believe that experience is the new classroom and our programs prove it.
 We've taken the traditional study abroad model and flipped it to ensure our fellows are a step ahead both academically and professionally.
 Fellows who participate in our two-week Start! program, or 8-12 week summer and semester programs may enroll in up to two courses to earn academic credit.*

-Our academic partner and school of record, Trinity, offers our fellows the opportunity to earn academic credit while completing a global internship.
+Our academic partner, Trinity, offers our fellows the opportunity to earn academic credit while completing a global internship.
 The best news?
-We're able to offer transferrable** credit at a fraction of the cost of most university tuitions.
+We're able to offer transferable** credit at a fraction of the cost of most university tuitions.

 *Students interested in earning credit must first register with Trinity to enroll in the course.

 **Students’ home universities must pre-approve transferable credit.

 This course engages students in practical learning experiences at a start-up company.
 The vocationally oriented experience enables students to deepen the knowledge, skills, and theoretical perspective acquired in their academic field of study.
 Students develop learning goals for focused areas of professional application in their chosen field of study and are evaluated based on an initial learning contract, weekly reflections, and a midpoint and final evaluations.
 Students will work full-time (40 hours per week) at their pre-arranged internship for 3-12 weeks.